united-security-providers/usp-core-waap-killercoda/usp-core-waap-virtual-patch/step2/info.md

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***`

-Applying a virtual patch on a web application firewall provides immediate protection against known vulnerabilities without requiring downtime or changes to the application's source code.
+Applying a virtual patch provides immediate protection against known vulnerabilities without requiring downtime or changes to the application's source code.
 It's a cost-effective, temporary solution that reduces the risk of attacks until a permanent patch on the application source code can be implemented.

+**A virtual patch is not a replacement for an actual application fix but serves as a quick and generic solution to mitigate a vulnerability until an application update can be applied**

 ### Prepare the virtual patch

-Using the `crs.customRequestBlockingRules` attribute the default [OWASP Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/) rules can be extended.
-In our case we will add a rule preventing access to the problematic `/debug/pprof` endpoint provided by prometheus.
+Using the `crs.customRequestBlockingRules` attribute of a `CoreWaapService` kubernetes resource the default [OWASP Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/) rules can be extended.
+In our case we will add a rule preventing access to the problematic `/debug/pprof` endpoint provided by prometheus application.

 Rules are written using [OWASP Coraza Seclang](https://coraza.io/docs/seclang/) and an example rule preventing access to the URI `/debug/pprof` could look like: